Current LM Bifurcation Interventions

 - Rab T, Sheiban I, Louvard Y, Sawaya FJ, Zhang JJ, Chen SL.
 Current Interventions for the Left Main Bifurcation.
 JACC Cardiovasc Interv 2017;10:849-65.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Angiography, Angioplasty, Balloon, Coronary, Constriction, Pathologic, Coronary Artery Bypass, Coronary Artery Disease, Drug-Eluting Stents, Percutaneous Coronary Intervention, Registries, Risk Assessment, Stents, Taxus, Tomography, Optical Coherence